sbg/sevenbridges-python/docs/quickstart.rst

     file = api.files.get('file-identifier')
     download = file.download('/home/bar/foo.bam', wait=False)

-    download.status # Gets the status of the download. download.start() # Starts the download.
+    download.path # Gets the target file path of the download. download.status # Gets the status of the download. download.progress # Gets the progress of the download as percentage. download.start_time # Gets the start time of the download. download.duration # Gets the download elapsed time.

+    download.start() # Starts the download.
     download.pause() # Pauses the download.
     download.resume() # Resumes the download.